kevinejiro/MinimalBoard/README.md

 2. Drag and drop tickets.

-3. The tickets are stored in the JSON Server db.
+3. The tickets are persisted in the JSON Server db on port 4000.

-4. View single ticket
+4. View single ticket by clicking.

 ## Available Scripts